Perdoceo Education (NASDAQ:PRDO) Updates Q1 2022 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
-The company reported $0.40 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.32 by $0.08.
-The business had revenue of $159.86 million for the quarter, compared to analyst estimates of $166.02 million.
-Perdoceo Education had a return on equity of 19.66% and a net margin of 15.82%.
-As a group, analysts forecast that Perdoceo Education will post 1.68 earnings per share for the current year.

-In related news, SVP Jeffrey David Ayers sold 20,185 shares of the company’s stock in a transaction dated Monday, December 20th.
-The stock was sold at an average price of $11.46, for a total value of $231,320.10.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 3.55% of the company’s stock.
+In related news, SVP Jeffrey David Ayers sold 6,894 shares of the firm’s stock in a transaction on Friday, December 17th.
+The shares were sold at an average price of $11.80, for a total value of $81,349.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Leslie T. Thornton sold 16,000 shares of the firm’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $10.75, for a total transaction of $172,000.00.
+The disclosure for this sale can be found here.
+Insiders sold a total of 74,087 shares of company stock valued at $816,063 over the last three months.
+3.55% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PRDO.
-Royal Bank of Canada increased its holdings in Perdoceo Education by 127.2% in the third quarter.
-Royal Bank of Canada now owns 10,948 shares of the company’s stock valued at $115,000 after purchasing an additional 6,130 shares during the last quarter.
-MetLife Investment Management LLC increased its holdings in Perdoceo Education by 37.5% in the fourth quarter.
-MetLife Investment Management LLC now owns 24,654 shares of the company’s stock valued at $290,000 after purchasing an additional 6,721 shares during the last quarter.
-Vident Investment Advisory LLC increased its holdings in Perdoceo Education by 3.4% in the fourth quarter.
-Vident Investment Advisory LLC now owns 55,386 shares of the company’s stock valued at $652,000 after purchasing an additional 1,817 shares during the last quarter.
-Citigroup Inc. increased its holdings in shares of Perdoceo Education by 37.4% in the fourth quarter.
-Citigroup Inc. now owns 67,568 shares of the company’s stock worth $795,000 after acquiring an additional 18,398 shares in the last quarter.
-Finally, Sei Investments Co. increased its holdings in shares of Perdoceo Education by 21.4% in the fourth quarter.
-Sei Investments Co. now owns 68,370 shares of the company’s stock worth $804,000 after acquiring an additional 12,074 shares in the last quarter.
-Institutional investors and hedge funds own 87.22% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. lifted its position in shares of Perdoceo Education by 1.9% during the fourth quarter.
+BlackRock Inc. now owns 11,533,620 shares of the company’s stock worth $135,635,000 after purchasing an additional 215,491 shares during the last quarter.
+State Street Corp increased its stake in shares of Perdoceo Education by 7.9% during the fourth quarter.
+State Street Corp now owns 2,637,221 shares of the company’s stock valued at $31,014,000 after buying an additional 193,085 shares during the period.
+Geode Capital Management LLC grew its stake in Perdoceo Education by 5.9% in the fourth quarter.
+Geode Capital Management LLC now owns 1,270,214 shares of the company’s stock valued at $14,937,000 after purchasing an additional 70,822 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in Perdoceo Education by 5.1% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 933,399 shares of the company’s stock valued at $10,978,000 after purchasing an additional 45,216 shares during the last quarter.
+Finally, Invesco Ltd. grew its stake in shares of Perdoceo Education by 54.7% during the fourth quarter.
+Invesco Ltd. now owns 509,400 shares of the company’s stock worth $5,990,000 after acquiring an additional 180,096 shares during the last quarter.
+Institutional investors own 87.22% of the company’s stock.

 Perdoceo Education Company Profile (Get Rating)